Trouble over Bridgwater

 Trouble over Bridgwater is the eighth album by UK rock band Half Man Half Biscuit, released in 2000.
 The title is a play on words, based on the Simon and Garfunkel classic, "Bridge over Troubled Water".

-Bridgwater is a town in Somerset, England; but, the similarly named Bridgewater Canal runs nearby the band's home of the Wirral.
+Release

+The single "Look Dad No Tunes" released by Probe Plus Records on 3 September 1999.

+John Peel, who admired the band, included "Look Dad No Tunes" at No. 11 in his 1999 Festive Fifty.

+"Lock Up Your Mountain Bikes" parodies the traditional song "She'll Be Coming 'Round the Mountain".